Marechka/Numerology/README.md

     Lo Shu Grid: calculate repetition of each digit in the birth date.
 Digit and times it occurs in birth date ( up to 4 only) correspond to the personality trait in a grid.

+## Helpful data
+![Lo Shu grid](img/Lo%20Shu%20Grid.png)
+![name number and color](img/name%20number%20and%20color.png)

-# Bugs
+## Bugs
 1. If  "-" or " ' " entered with name
 2. Will not take " . " or " / " as part of birth date entry

-# Helpful data
-![Lo Shu grid](img/Lo%20Shu%20Grid.png)
-![name number and color](img/name%20number%20and%20color.png)